mambon5/django_learning/LEARNED_things_and_TODO.md

   1. > Django tutorial, Blog App: Templates  https://www.removepaywall.com/article/current#blog-app-templates
   2. From the second tutorial, I stopped here: > https://docs.djangoproject.com/en/4.1/intro/tutorial02/  "Go to http://localhost:8000/polls/ in your browser, and you should see the text “Hello, world.
 You’re at the polls index.”, which"
-  3. Part 4 ofthe second tutorial > https://docs.djangoproject.com/en/4.1/intro/tutorial04/ around here > his code includes a few things we haven’t covered yet in this tutorial:
+  3. Part 4 ofthe second tutorial > https://docs.djangoproject.com/en/4.1/intro/tutorial04/ around here > Use generic views: Less code is better¶:

     request.POST is a
 ## Learned things